The 10 Best Books I Read In 2019

 The sub-title is “The Story of Israel’s Economic Miracle”, and the book’s specific focus is on how the country’s insanely successful entrepreneur and venture capital industry has been shaped by the country’s culture—its people, history, land and climate, and outside threats.
 It’s super interesting and I highly recommend it.

-I have a deeper post on this book here if you’re interested!
+I have a deeper post reviewing this book here if you’re interested!

 Proof: The Science Of Booze – Adam Rogers